jackokring/agon-vdp/STATUS.md

    * 6 enable screen.
 Opposite of 21.
    * **27** send next literal less than 32 to screen.
      * I've requisitioned this one.
+   * 20 restore colours.
+   * 21 disable screen.
-   * 23 is heavily overloaded on the following byte values below 32 as they have no UDG.
+   * 23 is heavily overloaded on the byte values below 32 as they have no UDG.
      * **127** is also not a real UDG, but is likely a font glyph (unprinted), given that bitmaps are rectangular.
 This is perhaps the ideal intercept.